-Idiomatic expressions are a part of everyday language for English speakers.
-But there can be a slight difference between some American idioms and British English idioms.
+Idiomatic expressions are a part of everyday language.
+But there can be a slight difference between some American and British English idioms.

-Generally, though, the individual words that combine to create an idiom are understood by native speakers, so the symbolic meaning is easy to understand.
+Generally, though, the individual words that combine to create an idiom are understood by native speakers, so the symbolic meaning is easy to grasp.

-For writers who are using US, UK, Canadian or Australian English, there is usually no problem in using idioms that are specific to your language.
+For writers who are using US, UK, Canadian, or Australian English, there is usually no problem in using popular idioms that are specific to your country or region.

-Here are some classic examples, followed by perhaps some lesser known rhyming idioms.
+Here are some classic idiom examples, followed by perhaps some lesser-known rhyming idioms.

 Break a leg!
-A theatrical expression which is used to wish someone good luck.
+A theatrical expression that is used to wish someone good luck.

 Don’t beat around the bush.
 Get to the point of what you want to say.
 Don’t approach something indirectly.

 Every cloud has a silver lining.
 Similar to a blessing in disguise.
-Whenever something bad seems to happen, there is normally a positive to be had.
+Whenever something bad seems to happen, there is usually a positive side.

 I’ll cross that bridge when I come to it.
 No bridge to see.
 But it means to worry or take action about something when the time comes and not before.

-It’s no use crying over spilt milk.
-There is no point having regret for something that has happened and cannot be changed.
+It’s no use crying over spilled milk.
+There is no point in having regret for something that has happened and cannot be changed.

 It was a piece of cake.
 When something is completed or accomplished with ease.
 It was very easy.

 It was a blessing in disguise.
-When something unlucky or bad happens, but later, the end result is positive or fortuitous.
+When something unlucky or unfortunate happens, but later, the result is positive or fortuitous.

 Bite one’s tongue.
 Not saying something you want to say.

 Heard it on the grapevine.
-To hear rumours or gossip about someone or something.
+To hear rumors or gossip about someone or something.

 Cost an arm and a leg.
 Very expensive.

-But be careful in using them.
+But be careful when you use them.
 Because they are everyday expressions, they are extremely common, and because of that, they are often overused.

-Next time you want to write, given the cold shoulder, or curiosity killed the cat, perhaps you might look for a better expression or a more unique word collocation.
+Perhaps you could look for a better expression or a more unique word collocation.